SCECcode/CFM_web/schema/CFM5_release_2021/doc/README.txt

 DESCRIPTION OF METADATA COLUMNS
 -----------------------------------------------------------------------------------------------------------------------
 The CFM5.3_Metadata.xlxs file contains the CFM5.3 metadata.
-Here, we provide some information about the columns in the spreadsheet.
+Here, we provide descriptions of the columns in the metadata spreadsheet.

 CFM5.3 Fault Object Name
    This is the CFM object name.
-All object names use a heirarchical naming scheme and are consistently formatted to facilitate users that plan to write scripts to automate CFM tasks.
+All object names use a hierarchical naming scheme and are consistently formatted to facilitate users that write scripts to automate CFM tasks.
 All object names have 5 parts separated by dashes.
    For example:

      1    2    3         4           5